-Austraclear monitors dependencies arising from tiered participation indirectly through a variety of means, including regular discussions with participants on developments in their business and risk management activities, participants' own risk assessments, discussions with new participants as part of the induction process and Austraclear's broader array of monitoring activities.
+Austraclear monitors dependencies arising from tiered participation indirectly via a variety of means.
+These include regular discussions with participants on developments in their business and risk management activities, participants' own risk assessments, and discussions with new participants as part of the induction process.
 Based on this information, Austraclear has not identified any material dependencies between direct and indirect participants that might affect its operations.